The Ultimate Guide to Iceland's South Coast

 This coastal cliff is best known for its fantastic views over Iceland’s South Coast, as well as the birdlife that utilizes Dyrholaey’s towering cliff faces.
 You’ll also discover an enormous rock arch that dominates the scene!

 Those traveling to Dyrholaey for the views will be in for a sure treat.
-To the north, you will be able to see Myrdalsjokull glacier, while to the east and west, respectively, you will have views over Reynisdrangar and the southern coastline towards the town of Selfoss.
+To the north, you will be able to see Myrdalsjokull glacier, while to the east, you will have views over Reynisdrangar.

 Note that parts of Dyrholaey are closed off during May and June to leave the nesting birds undisturbed.
-Guests looking to see birdlife can observe a variety of species, including puffins.
+Guests looking to see birdlife can observe a variety of the wildlife and animals in Iceland, including puffins.
 However, be mindful of the Arctic Tern, which is known to divebomb aggressively when protecting its nests.

 Reynisfjara Black Sand Beach

-Reynisfjara is a black sand beach found between the village of Vik and Dyrholaey Peninsula, roughly 112 miles (180 km) away from Reykjavik.
-Known for its striking volcanic coastline, it's become one of the most popular stop-off points for sightseeing tours along the South Coast.
+Reynisfjara is one of the most famous black sand beaches in Iceland, found between the village of Vik and Dyrholaey Peninsula, roughly 112 miles (180 km) away from Reykjavik.
+Known for its striking volcanic coastline, it’s become one of the most popular stop-off points for sightseeing tours along the South Coast.

 Visitors can marvel at this ancient and mystical landscape, characterized by distant mountain vistas, dramatic cliffs, and striking rock formations.
 In 1991, National Geographic recognized Reynisfjara as one of the world’s top 10 most beautiful non-tropical beaches.

 Of particular note are the 49-foot (15-meter) high rock stacks, Reynisdrangar, which rise from the ocean just off the coastline.
 Over the years, much folklore has surrounded Reynisdrangar.
 Some claim them to be the petrified remains of three trolls, frozen solid in the sunlight as they attempted to pull a boat from the water.
+You can read more about these legends in our guide to the Vikings and Norse gods in Iceland.
 Others believe it is the frozen imprint of a long-lost, three-masted ship.

-Another theory suggests Reynisdrangar is all that's left of a frozen troll after a vengeful husband froze them after learning that they’d murdered his wife.
-Whatever the case may be, Reynisdrangar is home to a wealth of nesting seabirds, including puffins, fulmars, and guillemots..
+Whatever the case may be, Reynisdrangar is home to a wealth of nesting seabirds, including puffins, fulmars, and guillemots.
 While walking along the coast, travelers will also observe the hexagonal rock formations that decorate the cliffsides running along the length of Reynisfjara, known as Gardar.

-Reynisfjara beach is a breathtaking destination, but it’s important to approach it with caution.
+Reynisfjara beach is one of Iceland’s most photographed beaches, but it’s important to approach it with caution.
 The beach is known for its powerful and unpredictable waves, often referred to as “Sneaker Waves” or “Rogue Waves,” which can suddenly surge up the shore.
+They are one of the real hazards to respect in Iceland.

 Skaftafell Nature Reserve